AndresC-repo/C-/README.md

 `

 - Passing by **POINTER**: Mostly done by passing arrays.
 Passes a pointer to the first address of the array.

+## Notes:
+- Handle Branching with care as it could be expensive for some compilers: *"A branch is an instruction in a computer program that can cause a computer to begin executing a different instruction sequence and thus deviate from its default behavior of executing instructions in order"*.